Advanced Scene Study with Jordana Mishory

 Participants should be prepared to work hard (while still having fun!) and have a desire for targeted feedback.

-She has performed at festivals across the country including the Del Close Marathon and the Chicago Improv Festival.
+She has performed at festivals across the country including the Del Close Marathon and the Chicago Improv Festival — as well as at The Kennedy Center’s Page to Stage New Play Festival.
 Jordana completed the WIT curriculum and trained at the Upright Citizens Brigade Theatre in New York.
 She has spent enough money on workshops over the years to presumably purchase her own private island.
 (She assumes, having no idea how much private islands cost).

 Jordana is a strong advocate of side-coaching with an intense focus on believable emotions and strong deals.
 She is a stronger advocate of having the most fun you’ve ever had in your entire life while on stage.
 She spends most of her time in scenes trying not to giggle at her hilarious troupemates.